Sign up to our Newsletter

 Choose the Right Major and Courses

 After figuring out the prerequisites and GPA you’ll need, you should choose a major that you know will allow you to maintain high grades.
-While the majority of pre-med students choose science majors to help them prepare for medical school, and guarantee they meet all of their science prerequisites, you can essentially choose any major you want!
+While most pre-med students choose science majors to prepare well and guarantee they meet all of their science prerequisites, you can choose any major you want!

-Ensure you also explore your interests because you won’t have the opportunity to do so in medical school, where your courses are largely predetermined and science-focused.
+Ensure you also explore your interests while you can.
+You won’t have the opportunity to do so in medical school as your courses are largely predetermined and science-focused.

 As difficult as it can be to maintain high grades in your freshman year of your undergrad, do your best to start off strong so that you don’t have to struggle to improve your GPA in the subsequent years.